 - On the left navigation panel, click Basic information.

-- Expand Install your app to your team, then click Install app to team.
+- Expand Install your app to your workspace, then click Install app to workspace.

 Deploying your app